jsaaiman/jsaaiman.github.io/README.md

 ### Thanks for stopping in! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=jsaaiman.jsaaiman&style=flat-square&color=0088cc)

-I'm a data-driven finance and analytics professional with extensive experience in financial planning and analysis, and data.
-Seeking to transition into a data science or data analyst role to utilize my strong analytical skills and technical expertise.
+I'm a data-driven finance and analytics professional with extensive experience in financial planning, analysis, and data management.
+I am hoping to transition into a data science or data analyst role to utilize my strong analytical skills and technical expertise.
 I have a proven ability to leverage data analytics, statistical modeling, and business intelligence tools to drive strategic decision-making and optimize processes.

-Below you'll find some examples of queries I've used pull and standardize large data sets across disparate enterprise solutions.
+Below you'll find some examples of queries I've used to pull and standardize large datasets across disparate enterprise solutions.

 🛠 I’m currently working with Bigquery, Redshift, SQL, Python, dbt, Tableplus, and Google Workspace.

 Add me on [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/jsaaiman/)